 I have an animal that is sick (or has been injured) may I bring it to HSU Clinic for treatment?

 Our Clinic does not provide full veterinary services to the public.
-You will need to take your pet to your own full service veterinarian.
+You will need to take your pet to your own full-service veterinarian or a local after-hours animal emergency center if needed.

 Do you perform euthanasia services?
 Can you euthanize my sick/old animal?

 Yes, HSU's licensed veterinarians or certified technicians can perform this service.
-The method used is an injection of Sodium Pentobarbital, which causes death very swiftly and painlessly.
+The method used is an injection of Sodium Pentobarbital (EBI), which causes death very swiftly and painlessly.
 If you would like to be with your pet when it is euthanized, you must make an appointment with our Clinic (801) 261-2919 ext.
-230. Our clinic does euthanasia for dogs/cats only.
+230. Our Clinic does euthanasia for dogs/cats only.
 Prices vary by weight of the animal.

-If you don't want to be with your animal, our Receiving department can accept the animal for euthanasia Monday thru Saturday from 10:00 A.M. to 3:00 P.M.
-The cost for euthanasia in Receiving is $60 per dog/cat, rabbit/parrots $15, rats/guinea pigs $5.
+If you don't want to be with your animal, our Receiving Department can accept the animal for euthanasia Monday through Saturday from 10:00 a.m. to 3:00 p.m.
+The cost for euthanasia in Receiving is $65 per dog/cat, rabbit/parrots $15, rats/guinea pigs $5.
 Please call (801) 261-2919 ext.
 214 for additional information.

 The Humane Society of Utah is a 501(c)(3) private nonprofit organization.
 We receive NO tax dollars or government funding.
 HSU is funded by the voluntary contributions of individuals, businesses and foundations.